irinadel/Db2whc/connecting/connectivity_options.md

 - Cloud service offerings - “VPE Cloud service Offering“ from console Connections tab.
 - Ensure that TCP traffic is allowed through port on the VPC

-Once the [VPE-endpoint-gateway](https://cloud.ibm.com/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=ui){:external} is created successfully, you can connect to the Db2 database using the private connections details given in the Db2 Warehouse on Cloud console.
+Once the [VPE-endpoint-gateway](https://cloud.ibm.com/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=ui){:external} is created successfully, you can connect to the Db2 database using the private connections details given in the {{site.data.keyword.dashdbshort_notm}} console.

 ### Consideration and Limitations

-- You must create the Virtual private endpoint gateway for accessing Db2 Warehouse on Cloud thru private connectivity.
+- You must create the Virtual private endpoint gateway for accessing {{site.data.keyword.dashdbshort_notm}} thru private connectivity.

-- The details required for creating Virtual private endpoint gateway will be available on private connections details present in the Db2 Warehouse on Cloud console.
+- The details required for creating Virtual private endpoint gateway will be available on private connections details present in the {{site.data.keyword.dashdbshort_notm}} console.

-- You must create the Virtual private endpoint gateway in the same region where the Db2 Warehouse on Cloud instance is deployed.
+- You must create the Virtual private endpoint gateway in the same region where the {{site.data.keyword.dashdbshort_notm}} instance is deployed.
 To access your instance from other regions, you may have to setup VPN network.